pluralsh/bootstrap/README.md

 - ${app}.yaml # value overrides
 - ${app}-defaults.yaml # default values we generate on install

-setup/ # setup for apps within your cluster fleet, this is the root service-of-services that bootstraps everything recursively
+bootstrap/ # setup for apps within your cluster fleet, this is the root service-of-services that bootstraps everything recursively

+resources/ # additional third party setup manifests for common k8s add-on concerns like observability and policy enforcement.

 terraform/
   - mgmt # module for setting up your management cluster